1. Academic Validation

 Human marrow stromal cells have the potential to differentiate to chondrocytes or adipocytes.
 We show interactions between TGF-beta and Wnt signaling pathways during stimulation of chondrogenesis and inhibition of adipogenesis.
 Combining these signals may be useful in marrow stromal cell therapies.

 Introduction: Human bone marrow stromal cells (hMSCs) have the potential to differentiate to lineages of mesenchymal tissues, including cartilage, fat, bone, tendon, and muscle.
 Agents like transforming growth factor (TGF)-beta promote chondrocyte differentiation at the expense of adipocyte differentiation.
-In other processes, TGF-beta and Wnt/wingless signaling pathways play major roles in controling certain developmental events and activation of specific target genes.
+In Other processes, TGF-beta and Wnt/wingless signaling pathways play major roles in controling certain developmental events and activation of specific target genes.
 We tested whether these pathways interact during differentiation of chondrocytes and adipocytes in human marrow stromal cells.

 Materials and methods: Both a line of human marrow stromal cells (KM101) and freshly isolated hMSCs were studied.
 Reverse transcriptase-polymerase chain reaction (RT-PCR), Western blot, and macroarrays were used for analysis of the modulation of TGF-beta1 on Wnt signaling-associated genes, chondrocyte differentiation genes, and TGFbeta/bone morphogenetic protein (BMP) signaling-associated genes in KM101 cells.
 Early passage hMSCs obtained from 42- and 58-year-old women were used for the effects of TGF-beta and/or Wnt (mimicked by LiCl) signals on chondrocyte and adipocyte differentiation in two-dimensional (2-D) cultures, 3-D pellet cultures, and collagen sponges.